pkiraly/mqaf-ws/README.md

     (it can be used if the `inputFile` is an XML file)
 * `output` (optional, String) The output file
 * `outputFormat` (optional, String, defaultValue = "csv") The output format
+* `headers` (optional, String) A comma spearated string denoting the header of the input CSV (if the input is a CSV file without header line)

 Validate a binary marc file in pure MARC21 schema:
 ```